 Spectral decomposition methods can be divided into three classes: those that use quadratic forms, those that use linear forms and those that use atom decomposition.
 Quadratic forms are based on Wigner-Ville distribution, which can be easily designed but lose the phase component of the data and therefore cannot be used in reconstruction.
 Linear forms are based on short time Fourier transform (STFT), and include the S transform and the continuous wavelet transform (or CWT) as in program spec_cwt.
-Program spec_clssa is a nonlinear implementation of the short time Fourier transform.
-Atomic decomposition reconstructs the signal by using small "atom-sized" signals (in our case wavelets), such as complex matching pursuit (program spec_cmp) and the Hilbert-Huang transform.
+Program spec_max_entropy is a maximum entropy implementation of the short time Fourier transform.
+The program reconstructs the signal by using simple sines and cosines whose period can exceed that of the analysis window, using concepts described by Tad Ulrych, in his 2008 SEG distinguished lecture tour.

-spec_clssa computation flow chart
+Computation flow chart

-While there is only one input file to program spec_clssa, there are many output files which can easily fill your disk drives.
+While there is only one input file to program spec_max_entropy, there are many output files which can easily fill your disk drives.
 Detailed spectral analysis will typically be done about a reservoir or other zone of interest, such that the input data volume may be windowed.
-If this is not the case, it is best to first run several of the statistical summary volumes including the peak magnitude, peak frequency, and peak phase, and phase residue entire volume.
+If this is not the case, it is best to first run several of the statistical summary volumes including the peak magnitude, peak frequency, and peak phase, and phase residue of the entire volume.
 These spectra may be sufficient for your analysis.
 If not, the peak frequency volume will serve as a guide as to which spectral components are well tuned.

 Figure 1.
-The flow chart for program spec_clssa - constrained least-squares spectral analysis.
+The flow chart for program spec_max_entropy - maximum entropy spectral analysis.